 Multi-armed bandit (MAB) algorithms have received considerable attention and have been studied quite intensely in machine learning in the recent past.
 The great interest in this topic is hardly surprising, given that the MAB setting is not only theoretically challenging but also practically useful, as can be seen from its use in a wide range of applications.
 For example, MAB algorithms turned out to offer effective solutions for problems in medical treatment design \citep{LaRo85,KuPr14}, online advertisement \citep{ChKuRaUp08}, and recommendation systems \citep{KoSaSt13}, just to mention a few.

 The multi-armed bandit problem, or bandit problem for short, is one of the simplest instances of the sequential decision making problem, in which a \emph{learner} (also called decision maker or agent) needs to select \emph{options} from a given set of alternatives repeatedly in an online manner---referring to the metaphor of the eponymous gambling machine in casinos, these options are also associated with ``arms'' that can be ``pulled''.
 More specifically, the agent selects one option at a time and observes a numerical (and typically noisy) \emph{reward} signal providing information on the quality of that option.
-The goal of the learner is to optimize an evaluation criterion such as the \emph{error rate} (the expected percentage of playing a suboptimal arm) or the \emph{cumulative regret} (the expected difference between the sum of the rewards actually obtained and the sum of rewards that could have been obtained by playing the best arm in each round).
-To achieve the desired goal, the online learner has to cope with the famous exploration/exploitation dilemma \citep{AuCeFi02,CeLu06,LaRo85}: It has to find a reasonable compromise between playing the arms that produced high rewards in the past (exploitation) and trying other, possibly even better arms the (expected) reward of which is not precisely known so far (exploration).
+The goal of the learner is to optimize an evaluation criterion such as the \emph{error rate,} i.e., the expected percentage of suboptimal pulls, or the \emph{cumulative regret}, i.e., the expected difference between the sum of rewards that could have been obtained by playing the best arm (defined as the one generating the highest rewards on average) in each round and the sum of the rewards actually obtained.
+To achieve the desired goal, the online learner has to cope with the famous exploration/exploitation dilemma \citep{AuCeFi02,CeLu06,LaRo85}: It has to find a reasonable compromise between playing the arms that produced high rewards in the past (exploitation) and trying other, possibly even better arms the (expected) rewards of which are not precisely known so far (exploration).